 Excel is not made to be accessed by multiple users, at multiple locations, at a time.

-Therefore, a swathe of issues will arise from people accessing files remotely, or at different times, leading to overwriting and inconsistencies.
+A swathe of issues can arise from people accessing files remotely, or at different times, leading to overwriting and inconsistencies.

 That much data isn’t particularly easy on the eye.